Call Now Request FREE consultation - 1866-758-4529

 Further, manufacturers or providers of electronic logging devices must certify and register their devices with the Federal Motor Carrier Safety Administration.
 The certification includes that the ELD meets the technical specifications of the new rule.

-Undoubtedly, this new rule will save lives, and the FMCSA estimates that over 1800 wrecks will be avoided each year, and more than 26 lives will be saved by the implementation of this rule.
+Undoubtedly, this new rule will save lives.
+The FMCSA estimates that over 1800 wrecks will be avoided each year and that more than 26 lives will be saved by the implementation of this rule.

-If you have been injured in a truck accident, make sure the lawyer you seek to hire knows the new ELD rules.
+If you have been injured in a truck accident, ensure the lawyer you seek to hire knows the new ELD rules.

 Sources: